jugnuthakur/personal/README.md

 # personal
 Tips and tricks.
-The reporisty conatins collection of my learing.
+The reporisty contains collection of my learing.